 What happens in that space of leisure can be profoundly significant – it is there that we may learn about an alternative to work and to society as it is.

-The article, Good Times: How disco films captured a society in flux, is now up on Tank Magazine.
+The article, Good Times: How disco films captured a society in flux, is available on Tank Magazine.